-Imperial War Museums – branded as IWM – is a British museum organisation with five famous branches: the Imperial War Museum, HMS Belfast and the Churchill War Rooms, all in London; Ducksford aerodrome in Cambridgeshire; and IWM North in Manchester.
-Uniquely, this family of museums brings our heritage alive and helps visitors to understand the history of modern conflict, from the First World War to the present day.
+The brief was for a uniform that must be smart, yet casual – with a contemporary twist that would not look out of place in these historic museum settings.
+Uniquely, this family of museums – the Imperial War Museum, HMS Belfast, and the Churchill War Rooms, all in London; Ducksford aerodrome in Cambridgeshire; and IWM North in Manchester – brings our heritage alive and helps visitors to understand the history of modern conflict, from the First World War to the present day.

-“The emphasis was on layering to provide warmth, comfort and ease,” says Rebecca Rhoades.
-“We specified relaxed knitwear – a cardigan for women and a sweater for men, both long-sleeved and in a matching burgundy wool mix, worn over bespoke shirts and blouses.
-We wanted to offer the staff extra layers across all sites, so we designed a black gilet as an additional wardrobe essential and an outerwear coat, too.
-We used the same burgundy for contrast detailing to fit with the rest of the collection, with the IWM logo embroidered on the back.”
+The emphasis was on layering to provide warmth, comfort and ease.
+JSD specified relaxed knitwear – a cardigan for women and a sweater for men, both long-sleeved and in a matching burgundy wool mix, worn over bespoke shirts and blouses.
+To offer the staff across all sites extra layers, we designed a black gilet as an additional wardrobe essential and an outerwear coat.
+The burgundy was used for contrast detailing to fit with the rest of the collection, with the IWM logo embroidered on the back.

 Responding to the client’s tight schedule, our design team sourced stock fabrics available in these IWM colours and commissioned a factory in Europe for faster manufacture.

 Timings did not allow for a wearer trial to be conducted.
 But drawing on our experience of designing uniforms for a range of other UK visitor attractions, JSD could confidently create designs that we knew would work well for IWM employees.
 JSD continues to manage the account, with stock held at the Davis Turner warehouse.

 It took just six months from the time we received the e-enquiry for JSD to design, manufacture and deliver the bespoke workwear.
 This uniform continues to help promote the IWM brand across its five high profile museums – and it is a uniform that staff teams across all five museums are proud to wear.